groep10/documents/README.txt

 Shoot: Ctrl or Left-Mouse-Button

 Reset player: "R" (this is to be used in case you get stuck and got nowhere to go.
-			A reset function will be invoked within 5 seconds)
+			A reset function will be invoked 5 seconds after pressing the "R"-key)

 ------ Short explanation -------